GinoongFlores/oro-kalimpyo-dashboard/README.md

 # Screenshots: 📷
 > [!NOTE]
 > _These screenshots are come from the improved and private version of this repository.
-This only contains the Web Dashboard, the Mobile Application is on different repository.
-Sharing this for reference, data is dummy or outdated_.
+This only contains the Web Dashboard, the improved Mobile Application and Web Dashboard are on different repository.
+Sharing this for reference, no `.env`s for testing only, data is dummy or outdated_.

 __Mobile Application__